Pasture Raised Chicken

 The story on Wian

 As long as I can remember I have wanted to graze livestock.
 I began farming in 2005 after moving to Canada from Pretoria, South Africa.
 From the age of 18 I studied during the winter months and farmed on rented land during the summer.
 Initially I focused on pastured poultry but dreamed of one day raising sheep and cattle on a mixed-livestock farm.
 I wanted to raise good food for people in my community.
 Over the past decade I have had the opportunity to raise chickens, turkeys, ducks, pigs, sheep, goats and cattle.
 Since the spring of 2012 Lydia and I have been farming in Western Manitoba where we raise our chickens and pigs on pasture use planned grazing management for our grassfed beef and lamb.
 I have found self directed-study, trial and error, mentorship and the direct application of attained skills to be the most rewarding learning tools.

 Some news from around the farm.

 Off-farm jobs support desire for independence By Robert Arnason NESBITT, Man. — Romantic, rural scenery well suited for a movie shoot is visible in nearly every direction from a small patch of grass in front of Lydia Carpenter and Wian Prinsloo’s trailer.
-To...read more
+To the...read more

 Sheer Lunacy (Documentary) A documentary by Bill Richardson Listen to the documentaryread more